 In Andhra Pradesh, the Ministry of Social Justice and Empowerment (MSJE) Survey on manual scavengers in statutory towns reported that there are 6,77,8225 urban households and a total of 1,73,690 insanitary latrines.
 However, they identified only 124 manual scavengers.
 In Tamil Nadu, the State Government identified only 363 manual scavengers, but as per the National Commission for Safai Karamcharis 2013 survey, there were 3032 manual scavengers in eight districts of the state alone.

-In Karnataka, the State Government submitted an affidavit before the Supreme Court in 2018 claiming that manual scavenging had been eradicated in the State.
+In Karnataka, various news outlets have reported that the State Government submitted an affidavit before the Supreme Court in 2018 claiming that manual scavenging had been eradicated in the State.
 However, the National Safai Karamchari Ayog (NSKA) said that it had identified as many as 1,720 manual scavengers in 6 of the 30 districts of Karnataka and suggested that the count might have been over 10,000 if the survey to be conducted as per the Act had been conducted in all districts.

 The MSJE has released survey guidelines but it seems like the State Governments follow no uniform clear methodology in place and added to that is the culture of denial by state and other government authorities.
 The official numbers vastly under-represent reality.